shau0000/Mathematical-Finance-and-Stochastic-Process/README.md

 Stamatics 2021

 ## Updates
+* The Assignment 1 deadline has been extended to 18th May 11:59 PM.
 * Updated Weekly tasks for Week 5.
 * We will now be meeting on **Sunday 8 PM**, instead of Monday 8 PM.